Is it safe to drink alcohol with acne medicines?

 - Topical clascoterone (Winlevi), salicylic acid, and azelaic acid, as well as oral minocycline, sarecycline (Seysara), combined oral contraceptive pills, and spironolactone were conditionally recommended.

 Many acne medicines cannot be used during pregnancy.
-If you are considering a pregnancy and use acne treatments, speak with your doctor first.
+If you are pregnant or considering a pregnancy and are thinking of using acne treatments, speak with your doctor first.

 Learn more: Medications used to treat acne